LoucasPladoCostante/CORVET-CASTEM/README.md

 # CORVET-CASTEM

-Gibian code to compute the first three eigenmode of CORVET
+Gibian code to compute the first three eigenmodes of CORVET in air.